Pedasí District: Pablo Arturio Barrios Wildlife Refuge

 The refuge is considered an important bird habitat, home to egrets, herons and cormorants among others.

 Isla Cañas Wildlife Refugee

 Isla Cañas is on the border of the Pedasí district, in the Tonosí district.
 This 832-hectare island is Panama's most important turtle-nesting site.
 Its 13-kilometer beach can receive hundreds of female turtles in a single night during nesting season.
 Five of Panama's marine turtles nest on Isla Cañas: olive ridley, green turtle, hawksbill turtle, loggerhead sea turtle and the leatherback turtle.
 All of these species, with the exception of the olive ridley, are endangered or critically endangered.
 The island's 800 or so inhabitants have an accord with the Panamanian government to protect the nesting sites, while also harvesting the turtle eggs in an ostensibly sustainable manner.

+Tourism plays a significant role in the conservation of sea turtles in Isla Cañas.
+It is possible to see the turtles nesting from July through December.
+This is an evening tour and there are more chances of seeing females laying eggs when the tide is high late afternoon since they come to shore earlier.
+These turtles lay 600,000 eggs during the season.
+Half of the eggs are kept in a turtle nursery and the other half are left out in the sand.
+Park rangers from Panama’s Ministry of Environment and police patrol the beaches at night to protect the turtles laying and in the morning while the baby turtles are born.
+Turtle hatchling tours are done at sunrise this protects the baby turtles from predators.
+It is possible to see them from September through December or early January.

 The island is fringed with mangroves, and has several stands of red, white and black mangrove species, which play an important role in the life cycles of shrimp and commercial fish species.